Federal Government Cybersecurity

 The System Security Plan is the cornerstone document for NIST 800-171 and CMMC compliance.
 It describes your system boundary, documents how each security requirement is implemented, identifies responsible parties, and serves as the primary evidence artifact during assessment.
 A poorly written SSP is the number one reason contractors fail their CMMC assessments.

 Our team develops SSPs that stand up to C3PAO scrutiny.
 We document your complete system environment including network diagrams, data flow diagrams, system boundaries, interconnections, and hardware and software inventories.
-For each of the 110 NIST 800-171 requirements, we document precisely how the control is implemented, what technology enforces it, what policies govern it, and what evidence demonstrates compliance.
+For each NIST 800-171 requirement, we document precisely how the control is implemented, what technology enforces it, what policies govern it, and what evidence demonstrates compliance.

 Penetration Testing for Federal Compliance

-Our penetration testing services validate that your security controls actually work as designed.
-While compliance assessments verify that controls exist, penetration testing proves they are effective against real-world attack techniques.
+Our penetration testing services validate that your security controls actually work against real-world attack techniques.
+While compliance assessments verify that controls exist, penetration testing proves they are effective.
 Many federal contracts now explicitly require periodic penetration testing, and C3PAO assessors increasingly expect to see pen test results as supporting evidence.

-We conduct both external and internal penetration tests using methodologies aligned with NIST SP 800-115 (Technical Guide to Information Security Testing and Assessment).
-Our testers simulate the tactics, techniques, and procedures (TTPs) used by nation-state adversaries and advanced persistent threat (APT) groups that specifically target the Defense Industrial Base (DIB).
+We conduct both external and internal penetration tests using methodologies aligned with NIST SP 800-115.
+Our testers simulate the tactics, techniques, and procedures (TTPs) used by nation-state adversaries and advanced persistent threat (APT) groups that specifically target the Defense Industrial Base.
 This includes phishing simulations, network penetration, web application testing, wireless assessment, and social engineering.

 Incident Response & DFARS Reporting